-We finally made it to the entrance of the vaults, which is enclosed inside a building owned by Mercat Tours.
+We finally made our way to the entrance of the vaults, which is enclosed inside a building owned by Mercat Tours.
 We descended a dark, winding staircase until we were well underground and inside one of the vaults.
 We went through at least 3 or 4 different vaults of varying sizes.
 Once down there, it was time for another history lesson, which I shall repeat now…

 Built in the late 1700’s, the vaults are a series of chambers formed in the 19 arches of the South Bridge.
 The bridge (one of four) was built because Edinburgh itself sits atop 7 major hills and the bridges were necessary in bridging (ha) the gaps between these hills.
 The vaults under South Bridge were used for many things over the decades, including storage of alcohol (both legal and illegal), living areas for the very poor, brothels, party rooms for the rich, storage for businesses (the original purpose), and the preferred route of various grave robbers and a pair of serial killers who sold corpses to the medical school for an extra buck.
 However, the serial killer claim is disputed based on whom you talk with.
-Many believe that serial killers William Burke and William Hare used the vaults as a hunting ground for victims (to sell their corpses), but there is little to no evidence of it.
-Nonetheless, it’s etched in Scottish lore.
+Many believe that serial killers William Burke and William Hare used the vaults as a hunting ground for victims (in order to sell their corpses), but there is little to no evidence of it.
+Nonetheless, it’s etched into Scottish lore.

-Eventually, even the city’s poorest and most debauchery-loving moved out of the vaults, after the conditions became simply too unlivable.
+Eventually, even the city’s poorest and most debauchery-loving moved out of the vaults, after the conditions became simply too unbearable.
 After that, it’s not exactly known when the vaults closed for good, with some suggesting as early as 1835 and others insisting as late as 1875.
 Either way, at some point, a bunch of rubble was placed at the entrance of the vaults, and they were forgotten for over 100 years.
 Then in the 1980’s, Scottish rugby internationalist Norrie Rowan accidently discovered a tunnel to a vault.
-Awesomely enough, this tunnel allowed him to help fellow rugby player Romanian Cristian Raducanu escape the Romanian secret police and obtain political asylum mere weeks before the Romanian Revolution of 1989.
+This tunnel actually allowed him to help fellow rugby player Romanian Cristian Raducanu escape the Romanian secret police and obtain political asylum mere weeks before the Romanian Revolution of 1989.